Trump hints at military action against Syria after chemical attack

-President Donald Trump hinted at possible military action against Syria Thursday as his administration considered how to retaliate against President Bashar Assad after this week’s chemical weapons attack that killed more than 80 people.
+President Donald Trump hinted at military action against Syria Thursday as his administration considered how to retaliate against President Bashar Assad for this week’s chemical weapons attack that killed more than 80 people.
+Top military leaders discussed options with the president, likely including a missile strike.

-Trump suggested strongly that Assad may have to leave power, and his comments were underscored by Secretary of State Rex Tillerson, who told reporters “there’s no role for (Assad) to govern the Syrian people.”
+Trump suggested strongly that Assad may have to leave power, and his comments were underscored by Secretary of State Rex Tillerson, who told reporters “there’s no role for him to govern the Syrian people.”

-The administration has been put to the test this week amid an international outcry over newly horrifying violence in Syria.
+The administration has been put to the test this week amid an international outcry over the newly horrifying violence in Syria.
 Over the past seven years, hundreds of thousands of people have been killed in the nation’s civil war, triggering the worst refugee crisis since World War II.

 Trump’s tone has grown more grave with the passing days.
 On Wednesday, he said this week’s attack crossed “a lot of lines” — not just the “red line” of chemical weapons use that President Barack Obama once set as an ultimatum for the Assad government.